 Chin Surgery (Genioplasty / Mentoplasty)

-There are several options for genioplasty surgery: the chin may be moved forward, down, centered, widened, or narrowed depending on the specific problem.
-In these cases no silicone or other types of implants are necessary.
+A far better option is to re-shape the underlying skeleton or foundation of the chin by altering or moving the chin bone: the chin may be moved forward, down, centered, widened, or narrowed depending on the specific issue.
+In such cases, no silicone or other types of artificial implants are necessary.

-Most genioplasty operations are performed through incisions completely inside of the mouth so that there are no external or visible evidence that an operation was performed.
+Most genioplasty procedures are performed through incisions completely inside the mouth so there are no external or visible evidence that an operation was performed.

 Use of surgical 3D imaging and virtual surgery.

-We use computer software 3D imaging and virtual surgery prior to your operation to ensure a successful result.
-This process involves digitally mapping your chin before surgery to generate a ‘jig’ to be able to precisely position the chin.
+Computer software 3D imaging and sometimes virtual surgery will be used prior to your operation to ensure a successful result.
+Virtual surgery is a process which digitally designs your surgery and then allows us to generate a ‘jig’ to be able to precisely position the chin.